DongzeHE/scpca-docs/docs/sce_file_contents.md

 ```

 Within this, the main data matrix is again found in the `counts` assay, with each column corresponding to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponding to a hashtag oligo (HTO).
-Column names are again cell barcode sequences and row names the HTO ids for all assayed HTOs.
+Column names are again cell barcode sequences and row names the HTO IDs for all assayed HTOs.

 The following additional per-cell data columns for the cellhash data can be found in the main `colData` data frame (accessed with `colData(sce)` [as above](#singlecellexperiment-cell-metrics)).